Stocks Brush Off North Korea's Latest Missile Launch

 ADVERTISEMENT

 Energy stocks have risen with U.S. crude prices in recent sessions, buoyed by data showing that inventories are shrinking and global demand is expected to pick up.
-U.S. crude was recently down 0.3% to $49.75 a barrel, but on track to notch a 4.8% gain for the week.
+U.S. crude for October delivery finished the week up 5.1% at $49.89 a barrel.

-Government-bond prices fell for a fifth consecutive trading session, with the yield on the 10-year U.S. Treasury note recently at 2.201%, according to Tradeweb, compared with 2.199% on Thursday.
+Government-bond prices fell for a fifth consecutive trading session, with the yield on the 10-year U.S. Treasury note rising to 2.202% from 2.199% on Thursday.
 Yields rise as bond prices fall.

 Even as stocks traded around all-time highs, signs of caution remained.
 Some investors say there are few reasons to extend bets ahead of several potential risks, including the negotiations over a potential Republican tax plan and next week's Federal Reserve meeting.